 '''

-chunk ::= the name of a chunk representing a visual location or visual object x ::= a number indicating the x position of the chunk
+chunk ::= the name of a chunk representing a visual location or visual object x ::= a number indicating the x position of the chunk y ::= a number indicating the y position of the chunk

 '''

-'''

-y ::= a number indicating the y position of the chunkz ::= a number indicating the z position of the chunk
+z ::= a number indicating the z position of the chunk

-'''

 The chunk-to-visual-position command can be used to get the position information from a chunk which represents a visual location or a visual object.
-If the value provided names a chunk in the current model and that chunk contains visual location slots the values of those slots are returned in a list ordered x, y, z.
-If the value provided names a chunk in the current model, that chunk has a slot named screen-pos, and that slot's value is a chunk with visual location slots then the values of those slots are returned in a list ordered x, y, z.
+If the value provided names a chunk in the current model and that chunk contains slots for a visual location's position then the values of those slots are returned in a list ordered x, y, z.
+If the value provided names a chunk in the current model, that chunk has a slot named screen-pos, and that slot's value is a chunk with visual location position slots then the values of those slots are returned in a list ordered x, y, z.
 For any other situation it will return nil.

-This example assumes the examples/vision-module/new-visicon-features-position-slots example task has been run which results in these visual chunks having been created:
+This example assumes the examples/vision-module/new-visicon-features-position-slots example task has been run which results in these visual chunks having been created with custom slots for position information (instead of the defaults of screen-x, screen-y, and distance):

 '''

 CHUNK2-0

 VALUE T

 SIZE 1.0

 POS-1 50

+P0S-2

-POS-2 15
+15

 POS-3 1080

-CHUNK4-0
+CHUNK3-0

 SCREEN-POS CHUNK2-0

 VALUE T

 CHUNK1-0

 SIZE 1.0

 X 10

 15

+Ζ

-Z 1080
+1080

-VISUAL-OBJECT0-0
+VISUAL-OBJECT1-0

 SCREEN-POS CHUNK1-0

 (chunk-to-visual-position 'chunk2-0)

 (50 15 1080)

 (chunk-to-visual-position 'chunk4-0)

 (50 15 1080)

 (chunk-to-visual-position 'chunk1-0)

 (10 15 1080)

-(chunk-to-visual-position 'visual-object0-0)
+(chunk-to-visual-position 'visual-object1-0)

 (10 15 1080)

 (chunk-to-visual-position 'free)

+NIL

 E> (chunk-to-visual-position 'chunk1-0)

 #|Warning: chunk-to-visual-position requires a current model. |#

 '''